 Limit after Limit, the Fishing is Ridiculously Good!
-February is going to be more and more of the same!
+March and April is going to be more and more of the same!
 Get in on these once in a life time trips!

 When you live in south Louisiana the month of February brings some warmer weather, the beginning season of crawfish, Mardi Gras, and some impeccable fishing.
 Our captains report limits of red fish and drum daily when on a charter!
 La-Charters started the month off fishing with bait.
 Towards the end of the month our captains have been able to fish the flats of Delacroix allowing them to sight fish and cast with plastics.
 The trout fishing in the marshes of south Louisiana is just starting to heat up with the warmer weather.
 The trout are being caught with popping corks, plastics, and tight line.
 This February has been one of the best on record and with the spring fastly approaching the fishing should quickly take off.

 La-Charters is booking up quickly for the springtime, so give us a call today and book your charter!
 Please keep in mind when on a charter to protect your skin with appropriate clothing, hat, and sunscreen.
 Tune into our Facebook page for catch updates and last minute cancelations.